-- collect anything and everything with these characters on them: sometimes in toy version or via glasses only available with the purchase of McDonald’s Happy Meals or Burger King’s Kids Meal Pack.
+- collect anything and everything with these characters on them: sometimes in toy versions or via glasses, only available with the purchase of McDonald’s Happy Meals or Burger King’s Kids Meal Pack.

 - go to Burger King and hope to run into the Burger King himself and get the chance to wear one of those paper crowns.

-- go to McDonald’s and hope to interrupt someone else’s birthday party because I knew that meant Ronald would be there (yes, we were on a first-name basis, baby).
+- go to McDonald’s and wished to interrupt someone else’s birthday party because I knew that meant Ronald would be there (yes, we were on a first-name basis, baby).